 The development of a sustainable art practice through a variety of creative media is the cornerstone of Fine Arts study at Whitecliffe.
 Students explore traditional and contemporary materials, techniques and approaches in relation to their projects.
 Each student's understanding of theoretical and visual issues is developed and challenged in order to help them position their work in relation to relevant national and international art.

-Students majoring in Fine Arts they are mainly situated St Georges Bay Road Studios and are assigned their own studio facilities with access seven days a week.
+Students majoring in Fine Arts are mainly situated St Georges Bay Road Studios and are assigned their own studio facilities with access seven days a week.

 In addition to receiving regular feedback on their work throughout the course (sometimes from external sources), students must stage assessment exhibitions within their studios at the end of each semester.
 These exhibitions are a formal assessment requirement that also provides an opportunity for students to showcase their work.
 It is both an intensely testing and rewarding experience essential for emerging artists.